 The Town of Troy is proud of its agricultural tradition.
 Because of this the Town has put in place a development ordinance that is aimed at protecting the rural nature of the community while allowing development of areas best suited for residential use.
 We’re happy to welcome you to the Town and hope you find the lifestyle to be as rich as the heritage of this area!

-***COVE BOAT RAMP IS CLOSED UNTIL FURTHER NOTICE DUE TO WINTER ICE DAMAGE.
-USING THE RAMP MAY CAUSE SIGNIFICANT DAMAGE TO YOUR BOAT AND OR TRAILER***
+***7/15/14*** COVE BOAT RAMP CONTINUES TO BE CLOSED UNTIL FURTHER NOTICE DUE TO WINTER ICE DAMAGE.
+THE WATER LEVEL MUST STILL COME DOWN BEFORE A FINAL ASSESSMENT OF THE DAMAGE CAN BE MADE.
+USING THE RAMP MAY CAUSE SIGNIFICANT DAMAGE TO YOUR BOAT AND OR TRAILER.
+PLEASE CHECK BACK FOR UPDATES***

 |Burning permits are required for controlled burns, including recreational fire.
 There is an annual permit and is available at the Recycling Center or the town Government Center.
 There is no charge for the permit but it must be signed by a town employee in order to be valid.
 If the fire department responds to a report of fire on your property and you have not followed the rules spelled out on the burning permit you will be billed for the call.
 Currently, the charge for a fire rescue/call is $800.00|